CloudBoost/developers/en/search/basicsearch.md

 ###Equal To

-To have an equalTo constraint over a search filter you can use the `equalTo` function.
+To have an equalTo constraint over a search filter you can use the <span class="tut-snippet">equalTo</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="equal">